phawdk/studydrive-download/README.md

 # StudydriveDownload Extension

-Allows you to download PDF files from Studydrive.
+Allows you to download PDF files from Studydrive for free.
 (The download button is in the extension Popup)

-~✨ **Exciting Update!** ✨
-It now enables you to download a specific file along with all comments displayed on the side of the page. 📥💬~ ^^currently not supported

 #### Status:
 🟢 Working as of 23 July, 2025 <br>